shrutayyyy/AI-Kickstart/Contributing.md

 Now submit the pull request.

 Congratulations!
-Sit and relax, you've made your contribution to the Alumni-Connect project.
+Sit and relax, you've made your contribution to AI-Kickstart.